Getting Started with OpenIndiana Docs

 git status git add some-file-you-just-edited git commit -m 'your commit message' git push

-When you make a commit, you are committing those changes your local clone.
+When you make a commit, you are committing those changes locally to your clone.
 When you perform a push, your are pushing your commits from your local clone to your fork residing on Github.

 Send a pull request.